 Referrals to WIC, health insurance, and other community resources—Expecting mothers and their families will receive referrals to community-based organizations providing WIC, health insurance assistance, and other supportive services.

 Complimentary therapies- Through program incentives, participants are able to earn credits towards massages, acupuncture, reiki, belly casting, and more.

 Who can be referred?
 Any mother in the D.C.
-Metro Area can be referred to the CMSP.
+Metro Area can be referred to the MRHV.
 Those expected to gain the most benefit include: